Like a Rolling Stone: Writing

-In early 1965, after returning from the tour of England documented in the film Dont Look Back, Dylan was unhappy with the public's expectations of him and the direction his career was taking, and considered quitting the music business.
-He said in a 1966 Playboy interview: Last spring, I guess I was going to quit singing.
+In early 1965, after returning from the tour of England documented in the film Dont Look Back, Dylan was unhappy with the public's expectations of him and the direction his career was taking.
+He considered quitting the music business.
+In a 1966 Playboy interview, he said: Last spring, I guess I was going to quit singing.
 I was very drained, and the way things were going, it was a very draggy situation ...
 But 'Like a Rolling Stone' changed it all.
 I mean it was something that I myself could dig.
 It's very tiring having other people tell you how much they dig you if you yourself don't dig you.

 The song grew out of an extended piece of verse.
 In 1966, Dylan described its genesis to journalist Jules Siegel:

 It was ten pages long.
 It wasn't called anything, just a rhythm thing on paper all about my steady hatred directed at some point that was honest.
 In the end it wasn't hatred, it was telling someone something they didn't know, telling them they were lucky.
 Revenge, that's a better word.
 I had never thought of it as a song, until one day I was at the piano, and on the paper it was singing, "How does it feel?" in a slow motion pace, in the utmost of slow motion following something.
 It was like swimming in lava.